Struggling to journal every day? Forget the typical advice. Here are my top journaling tips and the life-changing benefits of writing.

-And sometimes it feels hypocritical to write about journaling tips when I don’t always maintain a perfect daily writing streak.
-I get distracted and I deal with depression and anxiety like many others.
+It feels hypocritical to write about journaling when I don’t always maintain a perfect writing streak.
+I get distracted and I deal with depression and anxiety like everybody else.

 But here’s the thing: journaling is a habit.
-It’s not a hobby for when you’re feeling great or have the luxury of time.
+It’s not a hobby to indulge in whenever you have the luxury of time.

-It’s a habit we develop that we actually need most when we’re feeling anxious, hurried or just not in the mood.
-And we don’t have to beat ourselves up whenever we fall short of writing daily.
+It’s a habit that – ironically – you need most precisely when you’re feeling anxious, hurried and just not in the mood to write.
+So don’t beat yourselves up whenever you fall short of writing every day.

-Journaling can also be a check-in tool.
-There are seasons in our lives when we feel balanced and motivated, and we’ve got our priorities straight.
-And other times we’re stressed and wonder what it’s all for.
+There are seasons in your life when you feel balanced and motivated – and when you’ve got your priorities straight.
+And other seasons when you’re stressed and wonder what it’s all for.

-But the value of journaling comes through when we stick with it despite the ups and downs.
+But the value of journaling comes through when you stick with it despite the ups and downs.

-Though maybe it’s not achieving perfection that makes someone qualified to speak.
-Maybe it’s the belief in the value of journaling and the persistent desire to make it work.
+Though it’s not always perfection that qualifies someone to speak.
+It’s the belief in the value of journaling and the persistence to make it work.

-I’m figuring it out as I go along.
-Because the journaling tips I’ve read haven’t always helped in my real life.
+I’m figuring it out as I go.
+Because the journaling tips I’ve read online haven’t always helped in my everyday life.

-So I thought I’d experiment and find whatever works for me.
+So I experimented and found what works for me.
 Because the joys and benefits of journaling outweigh the necessity of writing on paper or journaling in the morning.
-Something – even a few sentences in your note app when you’re on the subway – is much better than nothing.
+Because even a few lines in your note app on the subway are far better than nothing.

-Are you struggling with journaling every day, or maybe you just hate to write or don’t have the time for it?
+Are you struggling with journaling every day?
+Do you hate writing or you don’t have time for it?

-My advice is to experiment and find whatever works for you – even if it goes against the common journaling tips out there.
+My advice is to experiment and find your own way – even if that goes against the typical journaling tips online.